ETH-NEXUS/dcc/README.md

 To shorthand often used commands the following shorthands are available:

 - `ls`: lists all containers on the system with their status
+- `rm`: removes all containers on the system
 - `lg`: follow log files
 - `po`: lists the exposed ports of all running containers
 - `rp`: lists the restart policy of all containers
+- `mt`: show mounts
 - `sh`: opens an interactive shell (bash) at a certain container
+- `clean`: cleans the docker environment

 ## Installation